cisagov/ScubaConnect/m365/powerbi/README.md

 1. Ensure your PowerBI Desktop system's IP Address is allowed in the Storage Account network rules.
      - [Steps to Add IP](https://learn.microsoft.com/en-us/azure/storage/common/storage-network-security?tabs=azure-portal#managing-ip-network-rules)
 2. Follow on tasks.
-   - When using a virtual network, you will need to do a manual refresh of the report everytime you want to update the report in the Power BI workspace.
+   - When using a virtual network, you will need to do a manual refresh of the report every time you want to update the report in the Power BI workspace.
      - From the Power BI desktop add select **Home** then  **Refresh**.
-   - If you're not using a virtual network with ScubaConnect, you can create a refresh scedule in the Power BI admin portal or manual refresh if preferred.
+   - If you're not using a virtual network with ScubaConnect, you can create a refresh schedule in the Power BI admin portal or manual refresh if preferred.
 [Create a Refresh Schedule](https://learn.microsoft.com/en-us/power-bi/connect-data/refresh-scheduled-refresh#scheduled-refresh)

 ---